topperblues/nativescript-gauge/README.md

 | backgroundColor         | Sets the color of the progress background       | color        |
 | progressColor           | Sets the color of the progress bar              | color        |

+textStyle work only in ios:
-Android textStyle options: bold-italic, bold, italic, normal Ios textStyle options: thin, light, regular, medium, semibold, bold
+Ios textStyle options: thin, light, regular, medium, semibold, bold